 NOTE: The number of available slots can still be influenced by the QBM | DBQueue | CountSlotsMax configuration parameter.
 If the number of available slots, according to calculation, is more than the value in the configuration parameter, the configuration parameter value is used.
-For more information, see DBQueue Processor configuration for test, development, or productive environments on page 495.
+For more information, see DBQueue Processor configuration for test, development, or productive environments on page 476.

-The central dispatcher starts database schedules for the currently available slots just once.
-Each database schedule is set up with a process, which runs tasks for exactly this slot.
+The central dispatcher starts the currently available slots just once. or each slot, a process is set up that runs tasks for exactly this slot.